html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 <h2 id="toc-using">Activating a template</h2>

 To use a template, you need to activate it.
-Otherwise it's contents will never render.
+Otherwise its content will never render.
-The simplest way to do this is by cloning it's inner content:
+The simplest way to do this is by cloning its `.content`:

     var t = document.querySelector('#mytemplate');
     t.content.querySelector('img').src = 'logo.png'; // Populate the src at runtime.
     document.body.appendChild(t.content.cloneNode(true));

 The `.content` property is a read-only `DocumentFragment` that provides access to the guts of a template.
-After stamping out a template, it's contents "goes live".
+After stamping out a template, it's content "goes live".
 In this particular example, the content is cloned, the image request is made, and the final markup is rendered.